 The award promotes innovative scholarship on Cold War topics.
-The Adams Center invites proposals in all subject areas—including international security affairs, military strategy, leadership, and operations.
+The Adams Center invites proposals in all subject areas—including international security affairs, military history, and strategic analysis.
 All periods of Cold War history are welcome.
-This year, having recently celebrated the 70th anniversary of the formation of the North Atlantic Treaty Organization (NATO, 1949-2019), the Adams Center is especially interested in dissertations concerning Cold War alliances.
 The prize is made possible through the generous support of John A. Adams and George J. Collins Jr.

 To be considered, graduate students must submit a brief proposal (prospectus) describing their doctoral research, a project timeline, and curriculum vitae with a list of references.
-Applications should be delivered, electronically, to the Adams Center at email@example.com by 4 p.m.
-Eastern, Friday, April 3, 2020.
-Direct questions to Adams Center Director Bradley Lynn Coleman.
+Applications should be delivered, electronically, to the Adams Center at firstname.lastname@example.org by 4 p.m.
+Eastern, Friday, March 15, 2024.
+Direct questions to Adams Center Director M. Houston Johnson V.

 Virginia Military Institute

 Lexington, VA 24450